doc-metrix/generator-doc-metrix-node/README.md

 This module is a [Yeoman](http://yeoman.io) generator for [doc-metrix](https://github.com/doc-metrix) Node.js modules.

-NOTE: the generator build will fail, due to a [bug](https://github.com/yeoman/generator/commit/0f3195040688f9f215aa670d3fedf0d0784ab53c) fixed in the most recent Yeoman generator codebase.
+NOTE: the generator build will fail due to a [bug](https://github.com/yeoman/generator/commit/0f3195040688f9f215aa670d3fedf0d0784ab53c) fixed in the most recent Yeoman generator codebase.
 This generator does produce the correct output, but the tests will fail until the authors of the underlying generator code can [submit](https://github.com/yeoman/generator/issues/620) a patch to NPM.

 ## Getting Started